SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-receiver.md

 Consist of a <a href="#-microcontrollers-modified-into-usb-dongles">ProMicro nRF52840</a> or <a href="#-microcontrollers-modified-into-usb-dongles">Seeed Studio XIAO nRF52840</a> attached with a Wi-Fi antenna.

-Recommended combination due to good combination of making difficulty and performance.
+Recommended due to a good balance between build difficulty, performance, and cost.

 <div class="embeddedVideo">
   <img src="../assets\img\smol-receiver\Lyall-brick-receiver.jpg" loading="lazy" class="big-size-image"/>
-  Receiver from <a href="./smol-slimes-community-builds.md#LyallUlric-Stacked-SmolSlime-build">LyallUlric Stacked SmolSlime</a> with OOTDTY 2.4G/5.8G Dual Band Antenna Receiver
+  Example receiver from <a href="./smol-slimes-community-builds.md#LyallUlric-Stacked-SmolSlime-build">LyallUlric's Stacked SmolSlime build</a>, equipped with an OOTDTY 2.4G/5.8G Dual Band Antenna.
 </div>

 ```admonish info
 Refer to <a href="./smol-tracker.md#schematics">Smol Schematics -> Antenna (extra option)</a> for the area to remove and solder the IPEX or SMA connector.
 ```

-##### Antennas tested by community so far
+##### Community-Tested Antennas

-###### Currently recommended option
+###### Community Recommendation

 <div class="table-wrapper">
   <table>